Non-slip decking considerations for marina, moorings, piers and jetties

 Slip-resistant, durable and aesthetic decking for quay

 The striking and complex decked pontoon at Herons Quay, Canary Wharf was designed by the landscape architect with three key specification challenges: slip resistance, durability and aesthetics.
-This incorporated JB Antisplip Plus Classic timber decking to meet these requirements.
+This incorporated Antisplip Plus Classic timber decking to meet these requirements.
 You can read more of the case study here.